rust-lang/rust/text/0000-remove-ndebug.md

 # Summary

-Remove official support for the `ndebug` config variable, replace the current usage of it with a more appropriate 'debug_assertions` compiler-provided config variable.
+Remove official support for the `ndebug` config variable, replace the current usage of it with a more appropriate `debug_assertions` compiler-provided config variable.

 # Motivation